d11wtq/dm-master-slave-adapter/README.md

-# DataMapper Master/Slave Adapter (for MySQL replication etc)
+# DataMapper Master/Slave Adapter (for MySQL/PostgreSQL replication etc)

 This DataMapper adapter provides a thin layer infront of at least two real DataMaper adapters, splitting reads and writes between a 'master' and a 'slave'.
+It has been tested to work with both PostgreSQL and MySQL but it should work with anything that uses the master/slave ideology.

 The adapter comes in two parts: